Perspective | How to support working parents during a pandemic: Lessons from Quebec

 When those customers don’t appear — or when they’re mandated to shelter at home — the business models collapse.

-But Quebec’s day cares are primarily funded with government subsidies, and throughout the shutdowns the government continued to pay its nonprofit centers to stay open for hospital staff and other essential workers.
+But many of Quebec’s day cares are primarily funded with government subsidies, and throughout the shutdowns the government continued to pay its nonprofit centers to stay open for hospital staff and other essential workers.
 Programs were running to help nonessential workers, such as Desai and her co-workers, return to business months ago, fueling a growing consensus that subsidized child care programs are particularly well-suited for economic downturns.

 “The Quebec piece of funding the service is really important,” says Martha Friendly, executive director of the Childcare Resource and Research Unit in Toronto.
 “I don’t think you can run child care that can weather a crisis unless it’s more of a publicly funded and managed system.”

 Pierre Fortin, an economist at the University of Quebec at Montreal, says it’s possible that Quebec’s child care program may ultimately help the province’s economy rebound faster from this economic downturn that has hit women particularly hard.
-While it’s too early to say for certain, Fortin says, there is evidence that in the months following the shutdown Quebec appears to be recovering quickly, although the percentage of the population that was employed decreased just as it did in the United States and in other parts of Canada.
+While it’s too early to say for certain, Fortin says, there is evidence that in the months following the spring shutdown Quebec appeared to be recovering more quickly than the United States, although the percentage of the population that was employed decreased just as it did in the United States and in other parts of Canada.

 Fortin says that “it is a reasonable assumption to make” that the province’s universal child care program is contributing to that.
-Now, as Quebec enters a second wave of shutdowns, having reliable child care in place may be even more important.
+Now, with Quebec in a second wave of shutdowns, having reliable child care in place may be even more important.

 The Canadian government has taken note.
-Late last month, in a speech laying out Prime Minister Justin Trudeau’s key priorities for the government, an official announced intentions to create a national child care and early learning system as a way to help mothers return to work, adding that the government would “learn from the model that already exists in Quebec.”
+In late September, in a speech laying out Prime Minister Justin Trudeau’s key priorities for the government, an official announced intentions to create a national child care and early learning system as a way to help mothers return to work, adding that the government would “learn from the model that already exists in Quebec.”

 There is “broad consensus from all parts of society, including business and labour leaders, that the time is now” for such a system, the prepared speech said.

 Advocates who have long rallied for such a system credit this moment in part to the economic crisis.
-This time has laid bare the shortcomings of private, market-driven child care, and spurred a national reckoning about the need to invest in early education as a public good.
+They say this time has laid bare the shortcomings of private, market-driven child care, and spurred a national reckoning about the need to invest in early education as a public good.

 For months, Canadians have watched child care throughout the country “fall apart for the same reasons as in the U.S.: It’s not publicly funded,” Friendly says.